 Writing 101 & 202.
-All full-time students must take Writing 101 in their first year and Writing 202 in their second year.
-Part-time students seeking a degree must take Writing 101 as part of their first 31 credits.
+All full-time students must take Writing 101 in their first year and Writing 202 by the end of their second year.
+Freshmen are permitted to take Writing 202 only if they (a) passed out of Writing 101 with an AP English score of 5, or (b) earned at least an A- in Writing 101.

 Students for whom English is a second language take Writing 101 and 202 in the second year.
-In their first year ELL Students are automatically enrolled in English 100.
-Those students who believe they do benefit from taking English 100 can request a diagnostic essay to demonstrate writing proficiency.
+In their first year ELL Students are automatically enrolled in Writing 100.
+Those students who believe they do benefit from taking Writing 100 can request a diagnostic essay to demonstrate writing proficiency.
 The director of the writing program administers and grades the diagnostic essay.
 After passing the diagnostic essay, students can discuss a waiver with the director of academic support to take Writing 101 in the first year instead of the second year.
-Because English 100 addresses areas other than writing, students who have passed the diagnostic essay may well benefit from remaining in English 100, though passing the diagnostic essay means that English 100 is no longer a required course.